 “Aha,” the “reasoning” goes, “So the Phoenicians really were here!”

 It most likely is meant to represent a moose or caribou.
-Another possible explanation – one that comes from traditional Ojibwe iconography is that it is a representation of Mishipeshu.
-He is the underwater lynx who is seen as a counter-force to the Thunderbird (Animikii)) who is second only to Gitchi Manitou (the spirit above all other spirits) in power.
+Another possible explanation – one that comes from traditional Ojibwe iconography – is that it is a representation of Mishipeshu.
+He is the underwater lynx who is seen as a counter-force to the Thunderbird (Animikii)) who is second only to Gitchi Manitou (the Spirit above all other spirits) in power.
 The famous pictograph of Mishipeshu at Agawa Rock bears similarities to the animal depicted here.
 It was only after contact with the Jesuits that The Great Lynx came to be associated with evil, right down to the horns of the devil on his head!
 Whether the cultural group that created these images actually shared the Mishipeshu myth with the Lake Superior Ojibwe is unclear.